Racial issues faced by Black quarterbacks: Deshaun Watson

-Despite his ability to both pass and run effectively, Cleveland Browns signal-caller Deshaun Watson prefers not to be called a dual-threat quarterback as he believes the term is often used to stereotype black quarterbacks.
+Despite his ability to both pass and run effectively, Cleveland Browns signal-caller Deshaun Watson despises being called a dual-threat quarterback as he believes the term is often used to stigmatize Black quarterbacks.
 In 2018, Watson, then playing for the Houston Texans, was the subject of racist remarks echoing these stereotypes after making a bad decision in a game.
-The superintendent of the Onalaska school district outside of Houston, Lynn Redden, came under fire and later resigned for saying that “when you need precision decision making you can't count on a black quarterback."
+The superintendent of the Onalaska school district outside of Houston, Lynn Redden, came under fire and later resigned for saying that "when you need precision decision making you can't count on a black quarterback."

 Lamar Jackson

 Despite a prolific college career as Louisville's quarterback, Lamar Jackson received suggestions to switch to receiver by pundits including Pro Football Hall of Fame general manager Bill Polian due to his athleticism.
-Jackson adamantly fought off the notion leading up to the 2018 NFL Draft, even refusing to run drills such as the 40-yard dash at the NFL Scouting Combine in order to focus on displaying his passing skills.
+Jackson adamantly fought off the notion leading up to the 2018 NFL draft, even refusing to run drills such as the 40-yard dash at the NFL Scouting Combine in order to focus on displaying his passing skills.
 During Jackson's 2019 season as starting quarterback for the Baltimore Ravens, in which he won the MVP award, Polian recanted his previous statement, saying he was wrong for suggesting a positional switch for Jackson.
-At one point, Jackson was quoted as saying about his own performance, "not bad for a running back."
+At one point after throwing 5 touchdown passes in a 59-10 blowout victory over the Miami Dolphins, Jackson was quoted as saying about his own performance, "not bad for a running back."

+Kyler Murray

+Before the Arizona Cardinals' 2022 season, quarterback Kyler Murray engaged in a lengthy contract dispute with the Cardinals.
+Eventually, Murray and the Cardinals agreed to a 5-year, $230.5 million extension in July, but the new contract contained a film study clause that required Murray to study film for four hours a week.
+Several observers intensely criticized the Cardinals organization for the inclusion of the clause, including Hall of Fame quarterback Warren Moon, who perceived the clause as stereotypical towards Black quarterbacks.
+Specifically, Moon elaborated that "it's something we were always accused of back in the day when they didn't let us (Black quarterbacks) play...that we were lazy, that we didn't study, that we couldn't be leaders, that we weren't smart.
+So all those different things just kind of came to surface after we put all that stuff to bed over the years and just because of this deal that's going on between Arizona and Kyler."
+In response to the criticism, the team removed the clause a week later.